Nithya-15/SQL-projects/Case-Study-1 /Dannys Diner.md

 | C           | ramen        |

 ---
-**Query #4**
--- 4. What is the most purchased item on the menu and how many times was it purchased by all customers?
+**Query #4 What is the most purchased item on the menu and how many times was it purchased by all customers?**

     SELECT product_name, COUNT(A.product_id) as count
     FROM dannys_diner.sales A